filecoin-project/filecoin-docs/docs/mine/lotus/miner-lifecycle.md

 3. Set `$LOTUS_WORKER_PATH` accordingly.
 4. Start the worker again.

-Any operations that the worker was performing before stopping will be restarted from the last checkpoint.
+Any operations that the worker was performing before stopping will be restarted from the last checkpoint (a point in which they can be restarted, which may correspond to the start of the current sealing phase).

 :::warning
 Moving data between different workers is not currently supported.
 Moving the worker storage folder to a different worker machine will not work as the miner expects the ongoing sealing operations to be completed by the worker they were assigned to in the first place.